foundations-fall-2016/session5/readme.md

 ### Animate Links

-Confine this effect to anchors within the content div:
+Confine this effect to anchors within the content div.
+Replace the generic hover with:

 ```css
 .content a:hover {